| Eastern New York Dressage & Combined Training Association |

 Meet our Coordinators!
 (As you will see below, many of our Board Members, Coordinators and Volunteers do multiple duty!) |

-Annual Meeting - Joy Black Banquet - Linda Kennelly and Joy Black Clinics - Joy Black, Mary Anne Kocon and Rita Moore Dressage Foundation Updates - Cody Moore Event Organizers - Ray Whelihan Event Writer (website) - Bella Perkins Grants - Allison King Junior Coordinator - Barb Martenis Member of the Year - Jeff Lindberg Member Recruitment - Vickie Hurewitz and Jennifer Saunders Receipt Organizer, Andrea McBurnie | Piaffe Flyer Editor - Madison Corcoran Region 8 Volunteers - Danielle Hanchett Scholarship - Jeff Lindberg Silent Auction - Stephanie Scribner Social Media - Chris Chariton Sponsorship - Kate Ernst University Credits Organizer- Elizabeth Shepard USDF Educational Liaison - Krystal Wilt Virtual Horse Show Organizer - Joan Fleser Volunteer Recruitment - Joy Black Winter Series - Rita Moore, Vickie Hurewitz, and Joy Black Year End Awards - Andrea McBurnie |
+Annual Meeting - Joy Black Banquet - Linda Kennelly and Joy Black Clinics - Joy Black, Mary Anne Kocon and Rita Moore Dressage Foundation Updates - Cody Moore Event Organizers - Ray Whelihan Event Writer (website) - Bella Perkins Grants - Allison King Junior Coordinator - Barb Martenis Member of the Year - Jeff Lindberg Member Recruitment - Vickie Hurewitz and Jennifer Saunders Receipt Organizer, Andrea McBurnie | Piaffe Flyer Editor - Madison Corcoran Region 8 Volunteers - Danielle Hanchett Scholarship - Jeff Lindberg Silent Auction - Stephanie Scribner Social Media - Chris Chariton Sponsorship - Chris Chariton University Credits Organizer- Elizabeth Shepard USDF Educational Liaison - Krystal Wilt Virtual Horse Show Organizer - Joan Fleser Volunteer Recruitment - Joy Black Winter Series - Rita Moore, Vickie Hurewitz, and Joy Black Year End Awards - Andrea McBurnie |